rkp7/RKP-Trophies/README.md

 5. Calculate the cost for the trophy (As per your understanding).
 6. Store these into database (Creating an Order).
 7. Interface to retrieve and view the Order Details.

+The code provides the implementation for the above assignment.